stellar/stellar-etl/README.md

 > stellar-etl export_accounts --end-ledger 500000 --output exported_accounts.txt
 ```

-This command exports accounts, starting from the genesis ledger and ending at the ledger determined by `end-ledger`.
-This command exports the point-in-time state of accounts, meaning that the exported data represents the account information as it was at `end-ledger`.
+Exports historical account data from the genesis ledger to the provided end-ledger to an output file.
+The command reads from the bucket list, which includes the full history of the Stellar ledger.
+As a result, it should be used in an initial data dump.
+In order to get account information within a specified ledger range, see the export_ledger_entry_changes command.

 <br>